Behavior of the Minimum Degree Throughout the $d$-process: Introduction

 \section{Introduction}

 There are numerous models that generate different types of sparse random graphs.
-Among them is the \textit{$d$-process}, defined in the following way: start with $n$ vertices and 0 edges, and at each time step, choose a pair $\{u,v\}$ uniformly at random over all pairs consisting of vertices which have degree less than $d$ and are not joined to each other by an edge.
-Ruci{\'n}ski and Wormald showed that with high probability (i.e., with probability converging to 1 as $n \to \infty$) the $d$-process ends with $\lfloor dn/2 \rfloor$ edges \cite{d-regular-likely}.
+Among them is the \textit{$d$-process}, defined in the following way: start with $n$ vertices and 0 edges, and at each time step, choose a pair $\{u,v\}$ uniformly at random over all pairs consisting of vertices which have degree less than $d$ and are not joined to each other by an edge. $d$ could be allowed to change with $n$, but for the rest of this paper $d$ is always a fixed constant (this is also assumed in all relevant citations).
+Ruci{\'n}ski and Wormald showed that with high probability, abbreviated ``w.h.p." (i.e., with probability converging to 1 as $n \to \infty$) the $d$-process ends with $\lfloor dn/2 \rfloor$ edges \cite{d-regular-likely}.
 There is still much that is unknown about the $d$-process; for example, it is not known whether the $d$-process is {\it contiguous} with the $d$-uniform random graph model for any $d \geq 2$; i.e., if any event that happens with high probability in one happens with high probability in the other.
 A recent paper by Molloy, Surya, and Warnke \cite{NotUniform} disproves this relation if there is enough ``non-uniformity" of the vertex degrees (with an appropriate modification of the $d$-process for non-regular graphs); it also contains a good history of the $d$-process.
 See \cite[Section 9.6]{JSRRandom} for more on contiguity.

 A couple of notable results have been given for the case where $d = 2$: the expected numbers of cycles of constant sizes were studied by Ruci{\'n}ski and Wormald in \cite{2-process-short-cycles}, and in \cite{Hamiltonicity}, Telcs, Wormald, and Zhou calculated the probability that the 2-process ends with a Hamiltonian cycle.
 In these works, the authors establish estimates on certain graph parameters, such as the number of vertices of a certain degree, that hold throughout the process.
 This is done with the so-called ``differential equations method" for random graph processes, which uses martingale inequalities to give variable bounds; in \cite{DiffQMethod} Wormald gives a thorough description of this method.